BCDA-APS/urRobot/README.md

 endif
 ```

-- In your startup script, load the example script to connect to the dashboard and RTDE interface,
-making sure to fill in the correct IP address for your robot.
+- In your startup script, load the example script making sure to fill in the correct IP address for your robot.
 ```
 # file: iocBoot/iocxxx/st.cmd.Linux
-iocshLoad("$(URROBOT)/iocsh/urRobot.iocsh", "PREFIX=$(PREFIX), IP=164.54.116.127")
+iocshLoad("$(URROBOT)/iocsh/urRobot.iocsh", "PREFIX=$(PREFIX), IP=127.0.0.1")
 ```